FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/06. Graphical User Interface/readme.md

 2. Then complete installation: [01-pyqt6-installation](./01-pyqt6-installation/)
 3. Move forward step-by-step (Widgets → Signals → Designer → IoT Projects).

+## Just in case, if you have missed to evaluate yourself before getting started, take a moment to fill up [this form ](https://forms.gle/L5fhzizU8tFqtJZK8).
+Otherwise, you can skip this step.

-Start learning from here: [00-Learn-about-pyqt6](./00-Learn-about-pyqt6/)
+# Start learning from here: [00-Learn-about-pyqt6](./00-Learn-about-pyqt6/)